hugang/auto-test/doc/commands.md

 - arguments
     - type(target): The type of the file.
 Currently only json is supported.
     - value(value): The json string of the variable.

-## save properties [〇]

-save current environment variables to a file.

-- arguments
-    - type(target): The type of the file.
-Currently only json is supported.
-    - file path(value): The path to the json file.

-## call api [〇]

-call api and set the values of response to environment variables.

-- arguments
-    - url(target): The url of the api.
-    - value: the json string or json file of the request body.
-        - method: The method of the api.
-Currently only get and post are supported.
-        - params: The params of the api.
-        - headers: The headers of the api.
-        - body: The body of the api.
-        - proxy: The proxy of the api.
-        - store: [type] json or txt,[keys] the keys of the response to environment variables, split with comma.

-## jenkins job [〇]

-run jenkins job.

-- arguments
-    - url(target): The url of the jenkins.
-    - value: the json string or json file of the request body.
-        - job: The job name of the jenkins.
-        - params: The params of the jenkins.
-        - token: The token of the jenkins.
-        - store: array, response values to environment variables.

-## ocr [〇]

-ocr the image.

-- arguments
-    - file path(target): The path of the image file.
-    - result text(value): The result text of the ocr.
-    - tessdata: The tessdata of the image.
-    - lang: The language of the image.

-## generate code [〇]

-generate code for development.

-- arguments
-    - target: The database group which defined in conf/db.conf.
-    - value: the json string or json file of the request body.
-        - author: author name.
-        - package: package name.
-        - basePackage: base package name.
-        - tables: split with comma.

-## git history [〇]

-get git history.

-- arguments
-    - path(target): The path of the git repository.
-    - value: the result of the git history, csv format.

-## export db [〇]

-export db by sql.

-- arguments
-    - type: file, json
-    - target: when type is file, get the db setting defined in target, when type is json, get db setting by keys[url, user, pass], when other, get database group which defined in conf/db.conf.
-    - value: sql list, split by [;].
-    - path: the path of the exported file.

-## recorder [〇]

-record the actions of the browser.

-- arguments
-    - target: path of the exported file. eg: recorder.mp4

-## scroll into view [〇]

-scroll target element into view.

-- arguments
-    - target: The element locator.

-## scroll [〇]

-scroll up or down the page.

-- arguments
-    - target: the distance to scroll. eg: 100, -100

 ## sftp [〇]